yes true we cannot claim as per the graduaty act it sholud be completed 5 yrs then only it will applicable.

 Dear Friends,

-Our member Nathrao has correctly mentioned that CTC package should be carefully read by the new joinee and then only accept the offer.
+Our member Nathrao has correctly mentioned that the CTC package should be carefully read by the new joiner and then only accept the offer.

-But the new joinee does not know what is CTC means or what is the difference between CTC & salary.
-In one of the very old post of mine I had mentioned that the HR fraternity itself is confused on this concept.
-Under the circumstance,how we can expect the employee to understand the CTC concept.
-I have seen at many places that employees are confused on this aspect by HR guys .
+However, the new joiner may not know what CTC means or the difference between CTC and salary.
+In one of my old posts, I mentioned that even the HR fraternity itself is confused about this concept.
+Given this circumstance, how can we expect the employee to understand the CTC concept?
+I have observed in many instances that employees are confused on this aspect by HR personnel.

 Senior member Shri.
-Umakanthan has rightly said that CTC is the sum total of every component of expenses both direct and indirect incurred by the employer towards an employee on actual and accrual basis.
+Umakanthan has rightly said that CTC is the sum total of every component of expenses, both direct and indirect, incurred by the employer towards an employee on an actual and accrual basis.

-I have written on CTC in many posts earlier.
-I wish to write it again in addition to what Shri.
-Umakanthan has said.
+I have written about CTC in many previous posts, and I would like to reiterate it in addition to what Shri.
+Umakanthan has stated.

-CTC is not salary.
-CTC is a concept.
-It is a total "Cost To Company" on engagement of an employee at actual and accrued.
+CTC is not salary; it is a concept.
+It represents the total "Cost To Company" for the engagement of an employee on an actual and accrued basis.

-Cost of Gratuity is included in CTC towards the provisions of gratuity liability.
-The employer is liable to make the provision of the liability towards Gratuity in his books of accounts on the basis of working by actuary .
-Alternatively, the employer has to take Gratuity Policy.
-When employer takes gratuity policy, he has to pay the premium on account of every employee from date of joining itself.
-This premium is also based on working by actuary covering every employee whether he completes 5 years of service or not.
+The cost of Gratuity is included in CTC to cover the provisions of the gratuity liability.
+The employer is obligated to make provisions for the liability towards Gratuity in their accounting books based on actuarial calculations.
+Alternatively, the employer may opt for a Gratuity Policy, where they have to pay the premium for each employee from the date of joining, based on actuarial assessments, regardless of whether the employee completes 5 years of service or not.

-There is no wrong if employer takes gratuity liability in CTC.
-But Gratuity is payable to employee only after completion of 5 years of continuous service except in the case of death.
-This has to be explained by the company or HR guy to the employee.
+It is not incorrect for the employer to include the gratuity liability in the CTC.
+However, Gratuity is payable to the employee only after completing 5 years of continuous service, except in the case of death.
+This information should be clearly explained by the company or HR personnel to the employee.

-To avoid any ambiguity, my advise is to mention in the foot note of CTC Structure that the Gratuity is payable only after completion of 5 years of continuous service and there shall be no refund of money taken as Gratuity liability in CTC if employee leaves the services before completion of 5 years of continuous service.
+To avoid any ambiguity, my advice is to include a footnote in the CTC structure stating that Gratuity is payable only after completing 5 years of continuous service, and there will be no refund of the money accounted for as Gratuity liability in the CTC if the employee leaves the services before completing 5 years of continuous service.

 From India, Mumbai